-By:

-MARIE LEONORE FATIMA V. OLIVARES-VITAL

-President

-REPUBLIC OF THE PHILIPPINES) CITY OF MAKATI ) S.S.

-Before me, a notary public for and in the city named above, personally appeared MARIE LEONORE FATIMA V. OLIVARES-VITAL, with Passport No. P6244818B issued on 09 February 2021 at DFA NCR SOUTH, who was identified by me through competent evidence of identity to be the same person who presented the foregoing instrument and signed the instrument in my presence, and who took an oath before me as to such instrument.

-Witness my hand and seal this 7 MAR 2023 at Makati City.
+OVIALAND, INC. By: MARIE LEONORE FATIMA V. OLIVARES-VITAL President REPUBLIC OF THE PHILIPPINES) CITY OF MAKATI ) S.S.
+Before me, a notary public for and in the city named above, personally appeared MARIE LEONORE FATIMA V. OLIVARES-VITAL, with Passport No issued on at, who was identified by me through competent evidence of identity to be the same person who presented the foregoing instrument and signed the instrument in my presence, and who took an oath before me as to such instrument.
+Witness my hand and seal this at Makati City.
+Doc No; Page No; Book No; Series of 2023.